yao0977/COMP-545-Final-Project/README.md

 ## Documentation

 Further details on the code structure and specific functions are provided within the code files through comprehensive commenting.
+This documentation is intended to make it easier for users to understand and replicate the experiments.

+### Important Information for TAs

+For grading and review purposes, please focus on the `COMP545_final_project.ipynb` file and `fill_mask_task_analysis.ipynb` file.
+For `COMP545_final_project.ipynb`, specific sections that require attention include:

+- **LLM Initialization**: Overview of how language models are initialized for the project.
+- **Embedding**: Details on how embeddings are generated from each model.
+- **In-vocabulary**: Explanation and analysis of vocabulary coverage across different models.
+- **Semantic Similarities**: Comprehensive analysis of semantic similarities between country names across models.
+The functions `analyze_gdp_vs_semantic_similarity_with_line` and `analyze_gdp_vs_semantic_similarity_with_p_value`, along with their subsequent results, are optional for review.
+We determined that the results from these analyses were not statistically significant, and thus they may be less relevant for understanding the core outcomes of the project.

 ## Notes about Release